SFDO-Tooling/CumulusCI/docs/data.md

 -   Non-createable fields

-The resulting definition file is intended to be a viable starting point for a project\'s dataset.
-However, some additional editing is typically required to ensure the definition fully suits the project\'s use case.
+The resulting definition file is intended to be a viable starting point for a project's dataset.
+However, some additional editing is typically required to ensure the definition fully suits the project's use case.
-In particular, any fields required on standard objects that aren\'t automatically included must be added manually.
+In particular, any fields required on standard objects that aren't automatically included must be added manually.

 #### Reference Cycles